-With a $100 million real estate portfolio preceding his tiny box house, the multi-billionaire recently put his final California home on the market, and it didn’t take long for the mansion to find a buyer.
+With a $100 million real estate portfolio preceding his tiny box house, the multi-billionaire put his final California home on the market, and it didn’t take long for the mansion to find a buyer.

 “Just to be clear though, we will be continuing to expand our activities in California,” Musk said recently at a Tesla shareholders meeting.
 “So this is not a matter of, sort of, Tesla leaving California.”

 Elon Musk’s former $100+ million real estate portfolio

 The billionaire business magnate hasn’t always had a humble zip code.